Eriodictyon capitatum: Description

-Eriodictyon capitatum is rare plant produces hairless, resinous, sticky stems up to about 3 meters (9 feet) tall.
+Eriodictyon capitatum produces hairless, resinous, sticky stems up to about 3 meters (9 feet) tall.
 The bark is shreddy.

 The leathery herbage is aromatic, lining the stems with very narrow linear leaves up to 9 centimeters long.

 The inflorescence is a cluster of hairy bell-shaped lavender flowers.

 The plant undergoes both sexual and vegetative reproduction.
 During the latter it produces more aboveground stems from its rootstock, sometimes creating a "population" of many plants which are actually one genetic individual.
 Some occurrences are made up of fewer than 20 plants.

 Conservation

 Threats to the existence of this species include non-native plants and fire management regimes in the area.
 Also, the plant is not prolific in its reproduction, producing little seed.
 Because some colonies are made up of clones, this self-incompatible plant has less chance of being pollinated by genetically separate individuals.